Patients & Visitors

 Visitors

-Visits from family and friends are an important part of the recovery process for patients, however to keep everyone safe, we are limiting visitors.
-Some areas of the hospital have different policies for visitors due to COVID-19, and depending on a patient's special needs.
-Please check with a nurse or with our information desk if you have questions.
+Visits from family and friends are an important part of the recovery process for patients, and to keep everyone safe, we may continue to adjust our visitor policy.

 Please be aware the patients have a right to request a restricted status.
 If a patient makes this request, Northern Light Eastern Maine Medical Center may not confirm the patient's presence in our facility, or accept mail, flowers, or phone calls on his or her behalf.